 - Are age appropriate - Are identified or eligible for identification with a Behaviour exceptionality.
-This designation identifies children who present with a "learning disorder characterized by specific behaviour problems over a period of time, and to such a marked degree, and of such a nature, as to adversely affect educational performance, and that may be accompanied by one or more of the following: - an inability to build or maintain interpersonal relationships; - excessive fears or anxiety; - a tendency to compulsive behaviour; or - an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof." - Meet the eligibility criteria set out by the Child and Family Centre for this program determined by the CFC intake assessment - Approved by the ARD Committee.
+This designation identifies children who present with a "learning disorder characterized by specific behaviour problems over a period of time, and to such a marked degree, and of such a nature, as to adversely affect educational performance, and that may be accompanied by one or more of the following: - an inability to build or maintain interpersonal relationships; - excessive fears or anxiety; - a tendency to compulsive behaviour; or - an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof." - Meet the eligibility criteria set out by Compass for this program determined by an intake assessment. - Approved by the ARD Committee.